curefit/react-crux/readme.md

         - _typeahead_ - For searching within dropdown.
 Specification is same as select.
 It is a local search.
 Remote search is currently not supported.
         - _tinyinput_ - For very small texts.
         - _bigtext_ - For large blobs of text.
+        - _checkbox_ - For boolean fields
+        - _imageUpload_ - For triggering file uploads.
+Server side controller required to handle multipart requests.
+Detailed specification later in the document
+        - _datepicker_ - For fields that have dates.
+Detailed spec later.
+        - _recursive_ - For fields that have recursive definition.
+Detailed spec later.
         - _custom_ - For injecting your own custom component to render this field.
 Requires another field called _customComponent_ (defined later)
     * _displayChildren_ - Supports only one value - "inline".
 Causes subfields to be rendered side by side instead of one below the other (which is the default behaviour if _displayChildren_ is not present in schema)
     * _wysiwyg_ - If present and true, adds support to show a live preview will editing the object.
 Requires another field called _customComponent_